Lifecycle Methods in React

 The diagram depicted below illustrates the React lifecycle methods aligned with the Initialization, Mounting, Updating, and Unmounting phases.

-Life cycle methods in React
+Phases of Life cycle methods in React

 Each of these stages serves a distinct purpose in the development cycle, offering a diverse set of operations to be performed.